 The Air Line Pilots Association International union rebuked the NTSB for its handling of the crash investigation, saying the agency had released too much information too quickly, which could lead to wrong conclusions and compromise safety.

-Releasing data from the flight's data recorders without full investigative information for context "has fueled rampant speculation" about the cause of the crash, the ALPA said in a statement.
+Releasing data from the flight's data recorders without full investigative information for context "has fuelled rampant speculation" about the cause of the crash, the ALPA said in a statement.

 Hersman rejected the criticism.
-"We work for the traveling public," she said.
+"We work for the travelling public," she said.
 "We feel it is important to show our work."

 Hersman said on Sunday the plane was "significantly below" its intended air speed and its crew tried to abort the landing less than two seconds before it hit the seawall in front of the runway.